 Con: Less Influence

 Although engaging with an EOR means that all employee day-to-day tasks are entirely at the hands of the employer, it might seem like there is a lack of influence when it comes to the onboarding process.
-Companies will always have the choice of who they want on their team, and some EORs will push to find the right fit, but there may sometimes feel like a lack of control over employees.
-Since an EOR is tasked with all the HR responsibilities, some EORs also tend to be in charge of employee onboarding and training in order to bring new employees up to speed with the wants and needs of your company.
-However, this could easily be mitigated by clearly defining how you would like the employee onboarding process to look like with the EOR that you've engaged with, especially if you prefer a more hands-on approach.
+Companies will always have the choice of who they want on their team, but there may sometimes feel like a lack of control over employees.
+Since an EOR is tasked with all the HR responsibilities EORs are in charge of employee onboarding, therefore, setting the onboarding timeline.
+This is why when picking your desired EOR, it is best practice to establish how long the onboarding period can be in the country you wish to hire from.

 International recruiting is a complicated process that can be highly profitable for small- to medium-sized businesses if they know what kind of candidates they are looking for and how to approach the process.
 There are a few ways a company can approach hiring international employees, each with its own pros and cons that should be considered at great lengths before moving forward with the process.